HomeTrue North Blog

 8. Montréal: Festival Montréal en Lumière

-With the pursuit of spreading happiness since 2000 and getting people out of their homes in the chilly Canadian winters, Festival Montréal en Lumière remakes the streets of Montréal into a life-size fiesta.
-From food stalls and music concerts to Nuit Blanche, its night-time art exhibit, this winter festival offers hosts of ways to have fun.
-Plus, it witnesses over one million visits every year.
-So, are you ready to groove?
+Since 2000, the Festival Montréal en Lumiere has had the goal of spreading happiness and getting people outside during winter.
+It remakes the streets of Montréal into a all-day fiesta.
+From food stalls and music concerts to Nuit Blanche, its night-time art exhibit, this winter festival offers many ways to have fun.
+It welcomes over one million visits every year.

 • Location: Montreal, Canada